petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 ### Chicken lickin' outro

-For the outro, I had also come up with a chicken-or-hybrid picked groups of two string, four note arpeggios that seemed kind of cool, but lacked a rhythmic pattern to fit them into.
+For the outro, I had also come up with a chicken/hybrid picked groups of two string, four note arpeggios that seemed kind of cool, but lacked a rhythmic pattern to fit them into.
 I decided that since I was always punishing Travis with silly polymeter parts, this time I would instead punish myself and distribute those arpeggios oddly throughout some other pattern.

-In comes the original chuggity chug pattern to the rescue--this time slower.
+In comes the original chuggity chug pattern to the rescue.
 I kept that low power chord pattern part as the backbone, using a kind of generic "Djent" aesthetic, but mixed the arpeggios in between.